-During the 2019-2020 academic year at the University at Buffalo, the Office of Inclusive Excellence along with various campus partners are sponsoring a range of inclusive yoga events through a yearlong program entitled Yoga for Every Body.
-These events will bring visibility and awareness to issues of inclusion through yoga.
+During the 2019-2020 academic year at the University at Buffalo, the Office of Inclusive Excellence along with various campus partners sponsored a range of inclusive yoga events through a yearlong program entitled Yoga for Every Body.
+These events brought visibility and awareness to issues of inclusion through yoga.

 Dianne's Youtube Channel with yoga videos where she breaks down classic asana and makes the poses more accessible